N3Knekner/N3Knekner/README.md

 - 👋 Hi, I’m @N3Knekner
-- 👀 I’m interested in Games (Unity) and Whatever if is programming.
+- 👀 I’m interested in Games, art and Whatever if is programming.
 - 🌱 I’m currently learning Online Games APIs and making one by my self.
-- 💞️ I’m looking to collaborate on YEP if are some space for work from home (Br) pls contact me ;-;
+- 💞️ I’m looking to collaborate on ~~YEP if are some space for work from home (Br) pls contact me ;-;~~ Currently building up my setup
-- 📫 How to reach me, Discord: N3K#5134
+- 📫 How to reach me: 🤫

 <!---
 N3Knekner/N3Knekner is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.